 United Bank will offer Same Day ACH by request for contingency purposes only.
+Fees may be applied upon request of Same Day ACH access.

 Requirement to Complete a Third Party Sender Audit

 A third party sender is an intermediary between the bank and the entity's (Third Party Sender's) customers.
 The Rules require all Third Party Senders to conduct an audit of its ACH operation no later than December 31st of each year.
 As this is a Rule requirement, United Bank will be requesting confirmation of such audit.
 This Rule change was created to help reduce risk by requiring Third Party Senders to conduct annual Rules compliance audits to identify and correct any shortcomings in their processes as they relate to compliance with the Nacha Operating Rules.
 Documentation and proof of completion of an audit must be retained for six (6) years from the date of the audit.
 This Rule applies only to Third Party Senders.